sankalp-sangle/CS-F214-Logic-in-Computer-Science-Assignment/Readme.md

-# LiCS Assignment
+# CS F214 Logic in Computer Science Assignment
 ### Authors:
 Rahul Bothra 2016A7PS0015P<br>
 Sankalp Sangle 2016A7PS0110P

-### Problem Statement (Set 2):
+### Problem Statement:
  1. To check whether a given binary relation is transitive over a given set.
  2. To compute the transitive closure of a binary relation over a given set.<br>

-**Note** - The entire question is given in Question.pdf
+Additional details are given in Question.pdf

 ### Predicates' Description:
 **Note:**